jduey/ring/README.md

 # Ring

+This is a fork of Ring to base it on a monad.

 Ring is a Clojure web applications library inspired by Python's WSGI and Ruby's Rack.
 By abstracting the details of HTTP into a simple, unified API, Ring allows web applications to be constructed of modular components that can be shared among a variety of applications, web servers, and web frameworks.

 The `SPEC` file at the root of this distribution for provides a complete description of the Ring interface.
+In the monadic version, this has changed, but the original SPEC file has been left unchanged.

 ## Synopsis

-"Hello World" in Ring:
+"Hello World" in Ring as a standard Clojure function:

     (use 'ring.adapter.jetty)